-REVERSE ABDOMINOPLASTY
+UPPER ABDOMINOPLASTY

-Who May Consider Reverse Abdominoplasty?
+Who May Consider Upper Abdominoplasty?

-Candidates for reverse abdominoplasty generally include individuals with excess skin or tissue in the upper abdominal area, particularly those who have a relatively toned lower abdomen.
+Candidates for Upper abdominoplasty generally include individuals with excess skin or tissue in the upper abdominal area, particularly those who have a relatively toned lower abdomen.
 This procedure may also be suitable for patients seeking to minimize visible scarring, as incisions are typically placed along the lower breast line.

 Procedure Overview

-Reverse abdominoplasty is performed under general anesthesia.
+Upper abdominoplasty is performed under general anesthesia.
 The surgeon makes a horizontal incision along the lower rib cage, lifts the skin, removes excess fat and tissue, and tightens underlying muscles if needed.
 The surgery usually takes two to three hours.

-Potential Risks – Reverse Abdominoplasty
+Potential Risks – Upper Abdominoplasty

 - Infection at the surgical site, which may require antibiotics or further treatment